technicat/fedicat/iosapps.md

 Articles on [Medium](https://dimillian.medium.com/the-making-of-ice-cubes-an-open-source-swiftui-mastodon-client-45ebea5cf6b6) and [Daring Fireball](https://daringfireball.net/2023/01/ice_cubes_app_store_limbo).

 Features: Excellent appearance (this and Ivory are the best looking of the bunch), full-width screen use for posts.
+Themes.
 Good hashtag completion.
 Most complete profile view, including links and featured hashtags.
 Very frequent updates. iPad-specific interface.
 Feed selection in top menu.
 Account switcher.

 Quirks: Single-line entry field for alt-text entry.
 Avatar icons are rounded square (I feel they should be round for visual distinction). iPad columns are cramped.